 Magnesium can be found naturally in green, leafy vegetables like spinach, as well as other whole foods like broccoli, nuts, and whole grains.
 Many of those foods are also high in fiber, which is great for the body overall.
 You can even get magnesium from dark chocolate!
 It’s an easy way to naturally help boost your dopamine.

 The importance of Vitamin D is still always unfolding, but what we do know is that low levels of the vitamin in the body can have some pretty nasty consequences.

 One of the positive effects Vitamin D has on the body is how it supports normal dopamine function, as well as other neurotransmitters.*

 While it hasn’t been studied in too much detail yet, animal studies have shown that mice with low Vitamin D levels also had low dopamine levels.
 When those Vitamin D levels were increased, there was a dopamine increase as well.
 We look forward to seeing further studies!

 But with so many other benefits like supporting muscle function and bone health, Vitamin D has a lot of promise outside of just supporting dopamine!

-Dopamine is the feel good hormone, and we all could use a little more feeling good in our lives!
+Dopamine is the focus hormone, and we all could use a little more focus in our lives!

 Helping your body reach healthy dopamine levels isn’t as difficult as it sounds.
-By just enhancing your diet with products that naturally support healthy dopamine levels, like fish and some teas, as well as adding supplementation where necessary with natural mental wellness aids like PYM Mood Chews, you can support your mental wellness easily and effectively!
+By just enhancing your diet with products that naturally support healthy dopamine levels, as well as adding supplementation where necessary with natural focus aids like PYM Attention Chews, you can support your focus easily and effectively!

 *FDA Disclaimer: These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.